 Only the authorized personnel from exhibiting companies have access to the Academy’s annual meeting and the exhibition.
 Solicitation by individuals not participating as exhibitors is prohibited.
 Attendees should report these activities or other questionable practices to the exhibition director's office in the exhibit hall.
 Individuals who violate this policy are escorted from the premises.

 The Academy has retained exclusive use of the convention facility to enable registered attendees to participate in Academy-sponsored educational and informational activities.
 Display or distribution of non-sponsored information or advertising in or on the property of the convention facility, except in exhibit booths, is prohibited.
 Violation of this policy will result in confiscation and disposal of the material.
 Individuals who violate this policy may be escorted from the premises.

 Photography/Recordings in the Exhibition

-Attendees wishing to photograph, videotape or make any type of electronic recording of an exhibit must secure permission from the exhibiting company.
+Attendees, exhibitors or members of the media wishing to photograph, videotape or make any type of electronic recording of an exhibit must secure permission from the exhibiting company.

 AdvaMed and PhRMA Codes